convisoappsec/conviso-docs/docs/integrations/github.md

 ### Prerequisites

-Before you can use Conviso Platform with GitHub, ensure that:
+Before you can use the Conviso Platform with GitHub, ensure that:

 - You have **administrator access** to your GitHub organization or repositories.